AnnanZh/LECTURE_02_08/README.md

 # Merge conflicts

-Jeff asked about Merge conflicts.
+Jeff really wants to know about Merge conflicts.
 He wants to know what would happen.